Healthy Homes Assessment Twyford

 What We Do

-As building inspectors we are experts in all issues associated with expert house Inspections.
-We are here to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects involved in specialist house inspections.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We specialise in a range of services to make sure you are fully informed about the condition of any property you might be considering buying or selling as well as additional services.
+We specialise in a range of services to ensure you are fully informed about the condition of any property you may be contemplating buying or selling in addition to other services.

-We don’t just collaborate with you, but we also have major clients, including municipal councils and banks and insurance firms.
-They clearly like the peace of mind provided, by the data contained provided in our building inspection reports.
+We not only cooperate with you, we also work with major clients, including bank branches, local councils, and insurance firms.
+They seem to appreciate the reassurance provided, by the data contained that we offer in our reports of building inspections.

-With our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the Report, you are able to actually see any issues discovered.
-With our comprehensive reporting it is easy to understand why we have so many customers who recommend our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues that may be discovered.
+Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports